IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Single Selection Calendar

-Instantiating the `IgcCalendarComponent` is as easy as placing it in the html.
+Instantiating the `Ig$CalendarComponent` is as easy as placing it in the html.
 This will display the current month in single selection mode.

 ```html